 - Josephson, D. C., Robinson, J. M., Chiotti, J. A., Jirka, K. J., & Kraft, C. E. (2014).
 Chemical and biological recovery from acid deposition within the Honnedaga Lake watershed, New York, USA.
 Environmental Monitoring and Assessment.
 186:4391-4409.

 - Warren, D. R., Robinson, J. M., Josephson, D. C., Sheldon, D. R., & Kraft, C. E. (2012).
 Elevated summer temperatures delay spawning and reduce redd construction for resident brook trout (Salvelinus fontinalis).
 Global Change Biology.
 18:1804Ð1811.

 - Josephson, D. C., Robinson, J. M., Lepak, J. M., & Kraft, C. E. (2012).
 Rainbow Trout Performance in Food-Limited Environments: Implications for Future Assessment and Management.
 Journal of Freshwater Ecology.
 27:159-170.

 - Robinson, J. M., Josephson, D. C., Weidel, B. C., & Kraft, C. E. (2010).
 Influence of Variable Interannual Summer Water Temperatures on Brook Trout Growth, Consumption, Reproduction, and Mortality in an Unstratified Adirondack Lake.
-American Fisheries Society.
+Transactions of the American Fisheries Society.
 139:685-699.